 - Cracked radiator valve

 - Lack of pressure

 Some issues can be fixed at home such as tightening valves, but others will require professional assistance if they are not readily visible.

-How do I stop air in my radiator?
+How do I stop air getting in my radiator?

 If air continually builds up in your radiators naturally and there is no common fault – you can install a Flex vent that catches and releases the air out of the system automatically.

-What if no water comes out when bleeding radiator?
+What if no water comes out when bleeding the radiator?

 In most cases, this is caused by a lack of pressure in the system.
 After bleeding, re-pressurise the system and then bleed again to ensure that all of the trapped air is released.